JohnCode1/HomeLab/README.md

 ## 🌟 Current Status of project

-The current state of this guide is a compilation of my notes when using the below resources to make my home server and I used AI to make it more readable.
-Due to this the guide may have some issues, but the ultimate goal is to make it very easy to understand and please bear with me until I get it to that state.
+The current state of this guide is a compilation of my notes when using the below resources to make my home server I have gone through and double checked the current status of this guide on a new proxmox server and verified everything will run.
+I plan on adding more stuff but currently I plan on customizing my homeserver first and learning more about the programs in this guide.
+If you have any questions or get stuck somewhere please reach out to me on discord.
 ---

 ## 🌟 About This Project